DinoHub/tartanvo/README.md

 $ git clone https://github.com/castacks/tartanvo.git
 $ cd tartanvo
 $ nvidia-docker run -it --rm --network host --ipc=host -v $PWD:/tartanvo amigoshan/tartanvo:latest
-$ cd tartanvo
 ```
 3. Now it's all set.
-Continue with **2.
+Continue with step **2.
 Testing with a pretrained model** inside the container.

 The above docker image is built on a ubuntu machine with nvidia driver 440.100.
 Alternatively, you can also build the docker image from the dockerfile we provided:
 ```